awslabs/dynamodb-continuous-backup/README.md

 * Adding an update stream to the DynamoDB table.
 This costs $.02/100,000 reads after the first 2.5M reads per update stream
 * Adding a Kinesis Firehose Delivery Stream per table.
 This costs $.035/GB ingested to the delivery stream
 * Backup data storage on S3.
 This costs the customer ~ $.03/GB
-* CloudTrail forwarding to CloudWatch Logs.
-This costs $.50/GB but as we only forward CreateTable and DeleteTable events, the cost should be minimal
+* CloudWatch Events.
+This costs $1.0/million events.
 * AWS Lambda invocations to forward DynamoDB Update Stream data to Kinesis Firehose.
 This costs $.20/million invocations, after the first million.

 We believe that these costs are relatively low, but you should assess the cost implications to running this solution in your account, especially on tables with a very large number of write IOPS.

 # Getting Started

-## Configure Amazon CloudTrail

-Amazon CloudTrail is a service that provides logging of all API activity in an account to Amazon S3.
-You can configure it to run per-region, or to capture all acctivity on your account globally, and forward to the S3 bucket of your choice.
-In order to deploy this module, you must [configure Amazon CloudTrail](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html), and then provide the name of the configured trail in the configuration file.

 ## Create the configuration

 To get started with this function, simply clone the project, and then create a configuration file.
 This module uses [hjson](https://hjson.org) to make the configuration easy to maintain and read over time, and there's an example file in [config.hjson](src/config.hjson).
 You may need to work with your AWS Administrator to setup some of the IAM Roles with the correct permissions.
 You will only need one configuration for **all** tables in your account, and the following items must be configured:

 * `region` - the AWS Region where you want the function deployed
-* `cloudTrailName` - the name of the CloudTrail to use for API events.
-This CloudTrail should only include DynamoDB events for the `region` specified
-* `cloudTrailRoleArn` - IAM Role ARN which CloudTrail will use to write to S3 and CloudWatch Logs
+* `cloudWatchRoleArn` - IAM Role ARN which CloudWatch Events will use to invoke your Lambda function
 * `firehoseDeliveryBucket` - The S3 bucket where DynamoDB backup data should be stored
 * `firehoseDeliveryPrefix` - The prefix on S3 where DynamoDB backup data should be stored.
 The table name will be added automatically to this prefix, as will the date and time of the backup file
 * `firehoseDeliveryRoleArn` - the ARN of the IAM role that Kinesis Firehose will use to write to S3